 - The greatest incidence of OA occurs at 45 years, when OA develops in the interphalangeal joints and the carpometacarpal (CMC) joint.
 This is then followed by the knee joint and the hip.

 - The prevalence of OA of the knee among adults aged 55 to 74 years is greater in women than in men

 Hyaluronic Acid (HA) falls under the category of viscosupplementation.

 Hyaluronic acid is found in the synovial joint.
 In OA patients, the level of HA is greatly diminished in molecular weight and concentration.

 Viscosupplementation is the term used to indicate the administration of hyaluronic acid (HA) into the synovial fluid to help regain the natural balance which has been lost in an OA joint.

 RenehaVis™ is a product containing 2 different HAs in different concentrations for knee and hip osteoarthitis treatment.
 It is a synovial viscosupplement intended to be used for the relief of symptoms of osteoarthritis of the knee and hip by providing support and lubrication to the joint.
-RenehaVis™ is an innovative product which has shown in clinical trials to help patients experience less pain more quickly and more effectively than other HA products.
+RenehaVis™ is an innovative product which has shown in clinical trials to help patients experience less pain more quickly and more effectively than other Hyaluronic Acid products in the knee.

 Patients are usually asked to wait a couple of hours before resuming regular activities, with a slow progression especially if effort is needed.

 Although, it is proven that patients that use viscosupplementation may delay the progression of the disease, there has been no clinical evidence of the reformation of the cartilage layer found in the knee of OA patients.